-Leave your phone at home and just go hang out in nature, breathe some fresh air and move your body.2.
-Be quiet.
+Leave your phone at home and just go hang out in nature, breathe some fresh air and move your body.

 Seriously, how can you expect to hear something if your life is so freaking loud all the time?
-Have at least one day a week when you switch off the TV, put your phone on silent, turn off the radio and just enjoy some peace.3.
-Do something creative.
+Have at least one day a week when you switch off the TV, put your phone on silent, turn off the radio and just enjoy some peace.

 Draw, write, sing, cook — whatever works for you.
-Just do something that ignites your creativity and has you explore your imagination.4.
-Make space.
+Just do something that ignites your creativity and has you explore your imagination.

 A gut feeling about something negative might show up as a tight feeling in your chest.
 Or a gut feeling that something just feels right might show up as a tingly, light feeling in your heart.
 My tip?
-Yoga can really help you tune back into your body.6.
-Meditate.
+Yoga can really help you tune back into your body.